octovisual/BriteCore-UX-Demo/README.md

 I decided to focus most of my efforts to fleshing out the solution for mobile as I imagined this would be the hardest part of the process and perhaps the most relevant solution to the managers.
 Imagining them waking up and being able to pull up elements on their commute, perhaps on the train or while waiting for their coffee gave me a sense that these managers (Carrier Managers) would benefit from having this module fully functional on their smartphone.

 ##### _Wires & Notes_
+All screens designed here were designed and mirrored on an iPhone6 + and a Sony Xperia to ensure that all elements were up to real world measures.
+Aside from adhering to the mobile general guidelines for usability.
+I usually like to make touch areas a bit bigger just to make sure that there will be less likelihood of tapping errors.
 Here are some of the screens with a couple of notes although everything will be explained in detail on the demo video.
 But still some screens:

 _Navigation Tabs_
 ![Decide Wires and Notes 1](https://github.com/octovisual/BriteCore-UX-Demo/blob/master/Notes01-Edited.jpg)